jvm-repo-rebuild/reproducible-central/doc/BUILDSPEC.md

 **Reproducible Central** rebuild instructions are defined in a `.buildspec` file that will be used by [`rebuild.sh`](../rebuild.sh) script.
 A `.buildspec` file is de-facto a Bash shell script defining a few variables that `rebuild.sh` will use to do the rebuild:

 ```
+# 1. what does this rebuild?
-# Central Repository coordinates for the Reference release (for multi-module, pick an artitrary module)
+# = Central Repository coordinates for the Reference release (for multi-module, pick an artitrary module)
 groupId=
 artifactId=
 version=

-# Source code
+# 2. where is source code?
 gitRepo=https://github.com/project_org/${artifactId}.git
 gitTag=${artifactId}-${version}
 # or use source zip archive